Gingivitis: Diagnosis

 Gingivitis is a category of periodontal disease in which there is no loss of bone, but inflammation and bleeding are present.

 Each tooth is divided into four gingival units (mesial, distal, buccal, and lingual) and given a score from 0–3 based on the gingival index.
 The four scores are then averaged to give each tooth a single score.

 The diagnosis of the periodontal disease, gingivitis, is made by a dentist.
 The diagnosis is based on clinical assessment data acquired during a comprehensive periodontal examination.
 Either a registered dental hygienist or a dentist may perform the comprehensive periodontal examination, but the data interpretation and diagnosis are done by the dentist.
 The comprehensive periodontal examination consists of a visual examination, a series of radiographs, probing of the gingiva, determining the extent of current or past damage to the periodontium, and a comprehensive review of the medical and dental histories.

 Current research shows that activity levels of the following enzymes in saliva samples are associated with periodontal destruction: aspartate aminotransferase (AST), alanine aminotransferase (ALT), gamma glutamyl transferase (GGT), alkaline phosphatase (ALP), and acid phosphatase (ACP).
 Therefore, these enzyme biomarkers may be used to aid in the diagnosis and treatment of gingivitis and periodontitis.

 A dental hygienist or dentist will check for the symptoms of gingivitis and may also examine the amount of plaque in the oral cavity.
 A dental hygienist or dentist will also look for signs of periodontitis using X-rays or periodontal probing as well as other methods.

 If gingivitis is not responsive to treatment, referral to a periodontist (a specialist in diseases of the gingiva and bone around teeth and dental implants) for further treatment may be necessary.

 Classification

-1999 Classification

-As defined by the 1999 World Workshop in Clinical Periodontics, there are two primary categories of gingival diseases, each with numerous subgroups: